ArslanTiwana/portfolio-website/replit.md

-# Portfolio Website - Full-Stack Web Application
+# Portfolio Website - Static Site Application

 ## Overview

-This is a modern full-stack web application built as a personal portfolio website for Muhammad Arslan, a Full-Stack Developer.
-The application showcases a developer's professional experience, skills, projects, and achievements through a clean, responsive interface.
+This is a modern static site application built as a personal portfolio website for Muhammad Arslan, a Full-Stack Developer.
+The application showcases a developer's professional experience, skills, projects, and achievements through a clean, responsive interface. **Converted from full-stack to static site on July 5, 2025 for deployment to S3/GitHub Pages.**

 ## System Architecture